-(c) Prior to a determination by the planning commission on a use permit application, notice of the application and the date, time and location of the planning commission meeting at which the application will be considered shall be published in the paper of general circulation within the city.
+- (c) Prior to a determination by the planning commission on a use permit application, notice of the application and the date, time and location of the planning commission meeting at which the application will be considered shall be published in the paper of general circulation within the city.
 A copy of that notice shall be mailed to those persons to whom real property adjacent to the proposed activity is assessed.
-Prior to a determination on a use permit application by the woodlands review board, a notice of the pending application shall be published and mailed to those persons to whom real property is assessed (based upon addresses on city assessing records) situated within three hundred (300) feet of the property boundaries of the land for which the permit is proposed.
-The notice shall indicate a date prior to which written comments regarding the application may be submitted to the city for consideration by the woodlands review committee.

-(d) Whenever a use permit application is denied, the reasons for denial shall be transmitted in writing to the applicant.

-(e) Whenever a use permit is granted, the reviewing authority (planning commission or woodlands review board) shall:

-(1) Impose such conditions on the manner and extent of the proposed activity or use as are necessary to ensure that the intent of this chapter is carried out and that the activity or use will be conducted in such a manner as will cause the least possible damage, encroachment, or interference with natural resources and natural processes within the woodlands area.
+Prior to a determination on a use permit application by the woodlands review board.
+Planning Commission, a notice of the pending application shall be published and mailed to those persons to whom real property is assessed (based upon addresses on city assessing records) situated within three hundred (300) feet of the property boundaries of the land for which the permit is proposed.
+The notice shall indicate a date prior to which written comments regarding the application may be submitted to the city for consideration by the woodlands review committee.-Planning Commission. - (d) Whenever a use permit application is denied, the reasons for denial shall be transmitted in writing to the applicant. - (e) Whenever a use permit is granted, the reviewing authority (planning commission or woodlands review board) Planning Commission shall: - (1) Impose such conditions on the manner and extent of the proposed activity or use as are necessary to ensure that the intent of this chapter is carried out and that the activity or use will be conducted in such a manner as will cause the least possible damage, encroachment, or interference with natural resources and natural processes within the woodlands woodland area.
 A condition to every permit shall be that the grantee, by acceptance of the permit, consents to entry onto the premises by representatives of the city and law enforcement officers to inspect the activities conducted pursuant thereto.
 In those instances where the permit requires the preservation of a woodland area, the grantee shall provide the city a conservation easement for such area in such form as is acceptable to the city engineer and city attorney.
-Where the activity includes the development of property for single-family residential use, a condition to the permit shall be that the grantee erect, and maintain, signage on the property indicating areas of protected woodlands.
-The signage shall be at such locations approved by a City arborist the city forester, and shall remain until all lots or units adjacent to such woodland areas are constructed upon.
-The signage shall include the telephone number of of Community Development Department. the city forester.
+Where the activity includes the development of property for single-family residential use, a condition to the permit shall be that the grantee erect and maintain signage on the property indicating areas of protected woodlands regulated woodland.
+The signage shall be at such locations approved by the Parks, Recreation and Forestry Operations Manager, Community Development Director the city forester, or their designee, and shall remain until all lots or units adjacent to such woodland areas are constructed upon.
+The signage shall include the telephone number of the city forester. the Parks, Recreation and Forestry Operations Manager.